Bharatpur Site Seeing

 “There are lots of beautiful places in and around Bharatpur.
 The attractions in & around Bharatpur reflect the cultural heritage and richness of Bharatpur.
 These attractions are a pleasant treat for the eyes of those innumerable visitors who come from every corner of the world.”

-There is a saying that the fort could drop only when a huge crocodile gulps down all the water of the moat.
-Jat rulers never trusted in carelessness.
-Hence, whilst several other frail forts were destructed easily, Lohargarh stood firm for eternity.
-This fort gave the entire Bharatpur town a complete protection.
-The fort stands as a living proof to the gallantry and bravery of the Jat sovereigns of Bharatpur.
+There is a truism that the fort could drop just when an immense crocodile swallows down all the water of the canal.
+Jat monarchs never confided in inconsiderateness.
+Thus, while a few other delicate fortifications were destructed effectively, Lohagarh stood firm for forever.
+This stronghold gave the whole Bharatpur town an entire insurance.
+The Lohagarh fort remains as a living confirmation to the courage and dauntlessness of the individual sovereigns of Bharatpur.

 Local Market of Bharatpur still in its old world.
 It’s very near to Lohagarh Fort and one can go by feet.
 It has two temples and a Mosque in it.
 One in Ganga Temple and another is Laxman Ji Temple.